Granite Gear Crown2 60 Review

 - The shoulder straps are shaped well for my more narrow shoulders.

-- The hip belt is well padded and easily allows me to adjust for whatever width I need.
+- The hip belt is well-padded and allows me to adjust for whatever width I need.

 - I like that it is a roll-top backpack.